 Other engagements include Fanchon in Les Troqueurs by Dauvergne at Cité de la Musique in Paris, Madame de and Une Citoyenne in Allégorie Forever by Marie-Hélène Fournier at Festival d’Ambronay, Dritte Dame in Die Zauberflöte on tour with Opera Eclaté, Juditha and Vagaus in Juditha Triumphans by Vivaldi as well as Lieder eines Fahrenden Gesellen with l’Ensemble Instrumental Romand in Geneva.

-In 2015 Annastina made her debut as a stage director in the critically acclaimed Les Grandes Nuits about French Duchesse Anne Louise Bénédicte de Bourbon-Condé at Vadstena Summer Opera Festival.
+In 2015 Annastina made her debut as a stage director in the acclaimed Les Grandes Nuits about French Duchesse Anne Louise Bénédicte de Bourbon-Condé at Vadstena Summer Opera Festival.
 Other projects for 2015 include the part of Yvette in Boris Christ, an audiovisual opera by Marcus Fjellström and Daniel Pedersen, staging by Patrick Sörling with Norbotten NEO conducted by Jonas Dominique.

 Annastina has received generous support from Helge Ax:son Johnsons stiftelse, Musikaliska Akademien, Konstnärsnämnden and Sonia & Gustav Forssius stiftelse.